Ersanio/snes-assembly-book/docs/indepth/cycles.md

 # Machine cycles

-The SNES processes instructions, but each opcode takes up a predetermined amount of time to execute.
+The SNES processes instructions, but each instruction takes up a predetermined amount of time to execute.
 The time an instruction takes to execute is called “machine cycle” (or "cycle" in short).

-Each opcode has its own cycle.
-[This page](https://wiki.superfamicom.org/65816-reference) has a full reference of how many cycles each opcode takes.
+Each instruction has its own cycle.
+[This page](https://wiki.superfamicom.org/65816-reference) has a full reference of how many cycles each instruction takes.
 Pay attention to the footnotes, as the amount of used cycles can differ depending on the context of the code.
-For example, a taken branch takes 1 cycle longer.
+For example, a taken branch takes 1 cycle longer compared to a branch that's not taken.

 The less cycles, the less slowdown the code suffers from.
-This is often noticeable in the form of slowdown in the SNES game itself.
+Slowdown is often noticeable in games with many sprites on the screen.
 To avoid slowdown, you need to write efficient code.
 Here is an example of inefficient vs. efficient code:

 ```
 ; Inefficient